 Support for Clients & Family

-The Office of Consumer and Family Affairs (OCFA) is here to help clients and family members become more empowered and aware of services and community resources available to support your treatment and recovery.
+The Office of Consumer and Family Affairs (OCFA) is here to help clients and family members of Behavioral Health & Recovery Services become more empowered and aware of services and community resources available to support your treatment and recovery.
 We honor each person’s unique situation and circumstances, while listening with empathy, compassion and respect for your personal history and cultural values.

 - We help guide you through the Behavioral Health and Recovery Services (BHRS) system and inform you on how to get services and benefits for which you are eligible.